What is remote or online counselling?

 - you need flexibility around your busy life

-- you prefer a bit of more control on the process
+- you prefer a bit more control over the process

 - you might have many other good reasons relevant to you only

 There are circumstances when online therapy is not appropriate: in case of acute crisis; high level of suicide risk; or severe mental health issues, for example, people with current symptoms of psychosis or significant vulnerability to relapse due to a history of psychosis (unless diagnosis doubtful or a long time ago with a considerable period of stability since), or people with bipolar affective disorder / borderline or antisocial personality disorder.

 Such needs will be better met elsewhere by a specialist service.
 It is always best to talk with your GP, and I will recommend you do so if this is the case.

 We will schedule our therapy time via Skype, WhatsApp, Zoom, or phone call.
 During our initial call, we will think about your options and preferences.